marten-seemann/base-drafts/draft-ietf-quic-tls.md

 number or its encoded size.

-# Error Codes {#errors}

-This section defines error codes from the error code space used in
-{{QUIC-TRANSPORT}}.

-The following error codes are defined when TLS is used for the crypto handshake:

-TLS_HANDSHAKE_FAILED (0x201):
-: The TLS handshake failed.

-TLS_FATAL_ALERT_GENERATED (0x202):
-: A TLS fatal alert was sent, causing the TLS connection to end prematurely.

-TLS_FATAL_ALERT_RECEIVED (0x203):
-: A TLS fatal alert was received, causing the TLS connection to end prematurely.

 # IANA Considerations

 This document does not create any new IANA registries, but it registers the values in the following registries:

-* QUIC Transport Error Codes Registry {{QUIC-TRANSPORT}} - IANA is to register the three error codes found in {{errors}}, these are summarized in
-  {{iana-errors}}.

 * TLS ExtensionsType Registry
   {{!TLS-REGISTRIES=I-D.ietf-tls-iana-registry-updates}} - IANA is to register